-The Campus Store is owned by the University and leased to TBC, Inc. Its purpose is to serve the campus community by stocking campus gear and supplies.
-The campus store stocks art and drafting supplies, gifts, souvenirs, novelties, health care items, snacks, and University imprinted clothing.
-Additional information may be found at the campus store website, www.sulrossbookstore.com.
+Lobo Outfitters is owned by the University and leased to Follett Higher Education.
+Its purpose is to serve the campus community by offering access to course materials, apparel, technology, and more.
+The campus store stocks gifts, souvenirs, novelties, health care items, snacks, and University imprinted clothing.
+Additional information may be found at the campus store website, www.ShopLoboOutfitters.com.